Caring for your Citrus Trees in Summer

-You should be able to buy citrus feed from a good garden centre or of course you can buy the citrus feed we use for £6.95 and have it delivered free of charge.
+You should be able to buy citrus feed from a good garden centre, or you can of course buy the citrus feed that we use for £6.95 and have it delivered free of charge.
 Buy Summer feed

 4. Watch for Leaf Drop

 Citrus trees are not deciduous.
 Losing one or two leaves is not too much of a concern but any more than this and it’s a sign that your tree is unhappy.
 At this time of year the most common cause of leaf dropping is letting your plant get too thirsty, remember they do need quite a bit of water when in a pot in the Summer.

 Other things that can cause leaf drop are sudden or dramatic changes in temperature, too much water or being in too windy a position - but if you're not sure - do get in touch on 01825 721162.

 5. Treat early for Pests

 Outdoors, birds and other insects plus the cooler night time temperatures will keep most pests at bay, which is another good reason to keep plants outside in the summer months.
 Nevertheless, it's a good idea to check your plants regularly, aphids, caterpillars and even slugs can occasionally be a problem in the summer and should be treated as soon as possible.
 A soapy washing up liquid solution is normally good enough if the infestation hasn't got too advanced.
 Spray on to the leaves morning or evening a few times a week until it's cleared.
 Alternatively we sell a really good plant based insecticide called 'SB invigorator' as well as a whole range of natural biological controls including scale and red spider mite treatments we recommend our friends at www.ladybirdplantcare.co.uk